Closed petition Leave the EU now

 This includes the creation of a free trade area for goods, combining deep regulatory and customs co-operation with zero tariffs, no fees, charges or quantitative restrictions across all goods sectors; the first such agreement between an advanced economy and the EU.

-The Government does not want or expect a no deal scenario.
-While the chances of no deal have been reduced considerably, the Government will continue to do the responsible thing and prepare for all eventualities, in case a final agreement cannot be reached.
+This Government does not want or expect a no deal scenario.
+Delivering the settlement negotiated with the EU remains our top priority.
+However, until MPs have voted to approve the Withdrawal Agreement we will continue to do the responsible thing and prepare for every eventuality, including no deal.